skeeto/skeeto.github.com/_posts/2016-12-11-Faster-Elfeed-Search-Through-JIT-Bytecode-Compilation.markdown

 In Elfeed, not only does it unroll these loops, it completely eliminates the overhead for unused filter components.
-Comparing to this benchmark, I'm seeing roughly matching gains in Elfeed.
+Comparing to this benchmark, I'm seeing roughly matching gains in Elfeed's worst case.
 In Elfeed, I also bind `lexical-binding` around the `byte-compile` call to force lexical scope, since otherwise it just uses the buffer-local value (usually nil).

 Filter compilation can be toggled on and off by setting `elfeed-search-compile-filter`.
 If you're up to date, try out live